kadrisemah/AzureFunctions/README.md

 - See `topup/README.md` for Top-Up pipeline details
 - See `sqlsal/README.md` for SQL/SAL pipeline details
-- See `sqlsal/SQLSAL 1.ipynb` for original notebook reference
+- See `client_conversion/README.md` for Client Conversion pipeline details

 ---